tessrinaldo/homebrew-gdcm/README.md

 # homebrew-gdcm
-Homebrew formula to install gdcm.
+Homebrew formula to install gdcm with command line tools.